 - detecting pregnancy

-- understanding other women’s health issues
+- understanding other vaginal and reproductive health issues

 Stix offers a subscription service for regular test delivery.